Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 Jan – Apr 2025 (14 weeks)

 The rates of burnout and attrition reveal a system built on reactive workarounds, leaving teachers stretched thin and students underserved.
-While educators face escalating demands, most tools focus on performance metrics and compliance, not empathy, real-time support, or inclusion.

 44%